C4Wiz/skin.estuary.modv2matrix/README.md

 ### Mods Added to this Release ###
 -------------------------------------------------------------------------------------------
-  * Removed the PVR Plugin as a Manditory to install the skin, its now a clickable option in SkinSettings
+  * Removed the PVR Plugin as a Manditory to install the skin, its now a clickable option in SkinSettings (Once the Repo is Installed)
   * Added Flag Visibility for Filename and Path Labeling:
     * 2160P and 1080P will trigger the blu-ray logo
     * Atmos and DTS-X will hide the audio channel flag as these are object based